rfontoura/github-search/README.md

 ## Structure

 1. `client` - the folder containing the frontend (React)
+2. `server` - the only purpose of this backend app is to protect the GitHub token that provides data to the frontend.
-2. `server` - the folder containing the backend, composed of NodeJS server, Apollo Server to provide data to the frontend and a server to connect to the GitHub GraphQL API.
+Anyway, that's a good example on how to run GraphQL client on a backend app.
+This folder contains the backend, composed of NodeJS server, Apollo Server to provide data to the frontend and a server to connect to the GitHub GraphQL API.